Efficient calculation of reactor noise via Ito-Langevin Process for correlated fluctuations: Discussion and implications

 In addition, studying individual terms of the sum in Eq.~(\ref{eq:dijm}), our method gives useful information about the position-dependent contribution of each of the $M$ segments to the non-Poisson noise correlations.
 In particular, this analysis could be useful for the design and optimization of safeguards assay tools: calculating this spatial distribution of contributors to the noise will inform on the system's effective field of view, assaying the fissile material more efficiently.
 Note that this contribution distribution may have dependence on the time period $T$, which may contain more information.

-Going beyond these estimates, the actual number of the required histories may change substantially depending on the specifics of the system, and of the fidelity required; fully predicting the time dependent features requires more histories than the prediction above.
-Importantly, the full time dependence is needed for characterizing higher decay modes of the neutron population, which are dominant in shorter timescales.
-However, we believe that in all of these cases the method that was presented above has a clear advantage in computation time over standard noise calculations.
+Going beyond these estimates, we first note that for a heterogeneous system there may be variations in the efficiencies stated above, but for the above sub-critical systems, whose observed deviations from the point-model are not too significant, the rather large gain in efficiency is expected to hold.
+Indeed, the actual number of required histories may change substantially depending on the specifics of the system and of the fidelity required; fully predicting the time-dependent features requires more histories than the prediction above.
+These temporal features are needed, for example, for characterizing higher decay modes of the neutron population, which are dominant on shorter timescales.
+However, note that calculating these temporal effects usually involves filtering out histories, which effectively means reducing the detection efficiency $\mu$, which further increases the relative computational gain in our method; we believe that in all of these cases the method presented above has a clear advantage in computation time over standard noise calculations.